1 London Street,

-But it’s not all hard work; staff have also attended fundraising quiz nights for the following:
+But it’s not all hard work; staff have also attended the following events:

 In addition the firm has made donations to the following charities:

-(ii) sponsored one of the awards at the Get Berkshire Active Awards;
+(iii) sponsored the Coach of the Year Award at the Get Berkshire Active Awards.

 Several staff members sit on charity boards and/or are trustees.
 We allow staff reasonable time off to fulfil their obligations and will consider any other related requests for support.
-The organisations that have benefitted include:
+The organisations that have been assisted include: